 Also, SORT, of course, can run outside the Google eco-system.

-Identity resolution technology connects a growing number of identifiers to one individual.
-It draws this valuable data from the various channels and devices they interact with, such as connected speakers, home management solutions, smart TVs, and wearable devices.
-And these consumer adoptions continue to rise.
-The number of devices connected to IP networks is expected to climb to more than three times the global population by 2023, according to the Cisco Annual Internet Report.
+What the tools do.
+Identity resolution technology connects those identifiers to one individual.
+It draws this valuable data from the various channels and devices customers interact with, such as connected speakers, home management solutions, smart TVs, and wearable devices.
+It’s an important tool as the number of devices connected to IP networks is expected to climb to more than three times the global population by 2023, according to the Cisco Annual Internet Report.

 Why it’s hot now.
 More people expect relevant brand experiences across each stage of their buying journeys.
 One-size-fits-all marketing doesn’t work; buyers know what information sellers should have and how they should use it.
 Also, inaccurate targeting wastes campaign spending and fails to generate results.